emad-elsaid/library/README.md

 - Minimize dependencies
 - Don't add javascript
 - Don't write custom CSS. use bulma.io
-- Don't depend on any external system like social login..etc.
+- ~~Don't depend on any external system like social login..etc.~~ I had to create login with google for easier implementation

 # Start the server